digiltd/oh-rtd-test/IDE-Setup.md

 ## Introduction

 If you are a developer and not a pure user yourself, you might want to setup your Eclipse IDE, so that you can debug and develop openHAB bundles yourself.
+There are two options for getting the IDE running: manual setup and vagrant.

 ## Setup Instructions